github/licensed/docs/commands.md

 Running the list command finds the dependencies for all sources in all configured applications.
 No additional actions are taken on each dependency.

-An optional `--sources` flag can be given to limit which dependency sources are run.
+An optional `--sources` (`-s`) flag can be given to limit which dependency sources are run.
 This is a filter over sources that are enabled via the licensed configuration file and cannot be used to run licensed with a disabled source.

+An optional `--licenses` (`-l`) flag can be given to include the detected license in the reported output.

+### Reported Data

+The following data is reported for each dependency when the YAML or JSON report formats are used

+- name: the licensed recognized name for the dependency including the app and source name
+   - e.g. the full name for the `thor` bundler dependency used by this tool is `licensed.bundler.thor`
+- version: the version of the enumerated dependency
+- license: (optional) the dependency's SPDX license identifier

 ## `cache`